 - Enhance visitors’ relationship to nature

 The District reports on performance in two ways: Key Performance Indicators show quantified progress towards the eight goals, and one-time Key Performance Objectives project-specific projects and program completion time frame.
-For more info, please refer to the 2022 Proposed Operating Budget below.
+For more info, please refer to the 2023 Adopted Operating Budget (PDF).

-The East Bay Regional Park District’s 2022 budget is balanced, including the use of fund balance.
-Archives can be found here
+The East Bay Regional Park District’s 2023 budget is balanced, including the use of fund balance.
+View Archives.

 Park user fees and leases fund 11 percent of EBRPD's budget.
 Fees are reviewed and approved by the Board of Directors annually.
 Typical fees charged include, but are not limited to, parking, swimming, camping, fishing, boat launching, reservable picnic areas, rental facilities, permits, and recreational programs.